-CAUTION

-IF YOU SMELL GAS:
+--- CAUTION --- IF YOU SMELL GAS:

 - 1. EXTINGUISH ANY OPEN FLAMES, PILOT LIGHTS AND ALL SMOKING MATERIALS. - 2.
 DO NOT TOUCH ELECTRICAL SWITCHES. - 3.
 SHUT OFF THE GAS SUPPLY AT THE TANK VALVE(S) OR GAS SUPPLY CONNECTION. - 4.
 OPEN DOORS AND OTHER VENTILATING OPENINGS. - 5.
 LEAVE THE AREA UNTIL ODOR CLEARS. - 6.
 HAVE GAS SYSTEM CHECKED AND LEAKAGE SOURCE CORRECTED BEFORE USING AGAIN. - 7.
-FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY.
+FAILURE TO COMPLY MAY RESULT IN EXPLOSION CAUSING DEATH OR SERIOUS INJURY.

 FURNACE: The furnace operates on LP Gas fuel.
 Before using the furnace read the owner's manual supplied by the manufacturer of the furnace for a complete understanding of how to safely light and use the furnace as intended by the manufacturer.
-Be sure all heat registers are open and unobstructed to prevent the furnace from cycling due to excessive heat build up in chamber.
+Be sure all heat registers are open and unobstructed to prevent the furnace from cycling due to excessive heat buildup in chamber.

 WATER HEATER: The water heater operates on LP Gas fuel.
 Before using the water heater read the owner's manual supplied by the manufacturer of the water heater for a complete understanding of how to safely light and use the water heater as intended by the manufacturer.
 Controls for the water heater are located behind the access panel on the outside of your recreational vehicle.
-Your camper is equipped with a Direct Spark Ignition (DSI) system.
+Your RV is equipped with a Direct Spark Ignition (DSI) system.
 Please read owner's manual supplied by the manufacturer for proper lighting procedure.
 If you have the optional Direct Spark Ignition (DSI) system with LP Gas fuel and 120-volt element, please read the owner's manual supplied by the manufacturer for the optional DSI gas/electric water heater for proper lighting procedure.

-IMPORTANT: Before turning on the water heater make sure that the water heater is filled with water.
-Be sure that the water heater by-pass valve is not in the by-pass position (see diagram on page 21A for correct direction of by-pass valve).
+Before turning on the water heater make sure that the water heater is filled with water.
+Be sure that the water heater by-pass valve is not in the by-pass position (see diagram C in section 4 at the back of this manual for correct position.)